CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.facts.md

 - `if (!$stmt) { throw new Exception('Unable to create a table.'); }` evaluates the negated value of `$stmt` and throws an exception if `!$stmt` evaluates to `true`.

-- `echo "Successfully created a table.";` displays the string `Successfully created a table.` inside the `try` block.
+- `echo "Successfully created a table.";` displays the string `Successfully created a table.`.

 - The `catch` block executes the `echo` statement if an exception occurs within the `try` block.